-Today, the matter of the identity is a topic that can be found anywhere.
-The lack of knowledge about the identity subject and the identity crisis that many people experience lead them to fall into the trap of a false identity.
-To pretend to be something that we are not.
+Today, identity is a topic that is found everywhere.
+The lack of knowledge about identity and the identity crisis that many people experience lead them to fall into the trap of a false identity, pretending to be something that we are not.
 Satan wants you to pretend to be what you are not.
-He knows that your identity in Christ will make you be someone he cannot defeat and that is why he tries his best to make you develop a false identity.
+He knows that your identity in Christ will make you someone he cannot defeat and that is why he tries his best to make you develop a false identity.

-In the book “The Emotionally Healthy Leader” by Peter Scazzero, he talks about the three temptations that Satan offered Jesus after He was baptized and while He was on his 40 days of fasting.
+In the book “The Emotionally Healthy Leader,” author Peter Scazzero talks about the three temptations that Satan offered Jesus after He was baptized and while He was on his 40 days of fasting.
 These are the same three temptations or false identities we experience today, and they can lead us to experience an identity crisis.

 - I am what I do (Achievements).
-In Luke 4:1-4 Satan told Jesus to turn stones into bread so that he could prove if He was in fact God’s son.
+In Luke 4:1-4 Satan told Jesus to turn stones into bread so that he could prove He was in fact God’s son.
 Those who minister from a broken identity find their identity in what they do.
-This is where they find their identity and dignity at work, what they accomplish, and how they perform in several areas of their lives.
+They find their identity and dignity at work, in what they accomplish, and how they perform.
 “Our culture will ask you: What goals have you achieved in life?
 How has your usefulness been proved?
 What is your job?
-Many consider themselves as valuable if they have achieved significant success in family, work, school, church, and relationships.
+Many consider themselves as valuable if they have achieved significant success in family, work, school, church, and relationships.”

 2) I am what I have (Possessions).
-In Luke 4:5-8, Satan told Jesus that he would give him all he was showing to him if he worshiped him.
+In Luke 4:5-8, Satan told Jesus that he would give Him all he showed to Him if He worshiped him.
 “I am what I possess” is part of the predominance of a personal identity.
-We define ourselves by what we possess, whether the things we own as such or the earthly things with which we fill our lives.
+We define ourselves by what we possess, whether they are things we own or the earthly things with which we fill our lives.

 Many of us give more value to what others think rather than what Jesus thinks of us.
 We live with a broken identity.
 We are characterized by fear, manipulation, possessiveness, self-promotion, and self-destruction.